sorenmacbeth/ale-clj/README.md

     rewards)

 ```
-To reduce the number of features, it's handy to subtract the (hopefully) static background from the game screens.
-It doesn't matter for the random agent, but I thought it would be cute to show what the that looks like.
+It's handy to subtract the (hopefully) static background from the game screens to reduce the number of features.
+It doesn't matter for this random agent, but I thought it would be cute to show what the that looks like.
-This can be done by adding the following require:
+You can do this by requiring:
 ``` clojure
 (require '[ale-clj.background :refer [subtract-background]])
 ```
-and by insertering `(subtract-background game)` after `(set-screen-ints)` in the `game-episode` function.
+and insertering `(subtract-background game)` after `(set-screen-ints)` in the `game-episode` function.
 This will only work if we actually determine what the background looks like, so if there
 isn't a file for the game in the `backgrounds` directory, you'll have to create one.
 Check the `examples` directory to see how that's done.